 How Advising Works in the College of Engineering

 OSDS supports students who need to complete foundational courses like mathematics, sciences and introductory engineering, engineering technology, and construction management courses.
 OSDS helps students to transition smoothly into their engineering majors.
-Students must complete specific requirements (see First-Year Agreement) to matriculate to an engineering, engineering technology or construction management department.
+Students must complete specific Progression Requirements to matriculate to an engineering, engineering technology or construction management department.

 - Preregistration advising for Spring classes begins in October after Unsatisfactory Midterm Grades notices are emailed to students.